Origins

 Standard physics uses Euclidean distance — $d = \sqrt{x^2 + y^2}$ — which produces perfectly circular field shapes.
 But distance is a choice, not a law.
 Swap the metric and the "gravity wells" around every node transform from circles into diamonds, squares, and concave stars.

-They look startlingly like biological cell patterns, fish scales, and crystal lattices.
+The resulting tessellations share structural properties with biological cell patterns, fish scales, and crystal lattices.

 | Mode | Formula | Shape | Visual character |